Our mission is to create purposeful, engaging listening experiences that entertain, inspire, uplift, and improve families and communities.

 89.5 FM — Spanish Fork (Southern Utah County)

-Classical 89’s program selections come from an extensive classical CD library, Classical 89 productions, concerts and performances by or from Utah Symphony and Utah Opera, Utah Festival Opera, the Cathedral of the Madeleine, BYU School of Music, and the Gina Bachauer International Piano Competition and Foundation.
-Other local performances are also regularly featured, as well as nationally and internationally syndicated concerts, operas, and other programs.
+Classical 89’s program selections come from an extensive classical-music library, Classical 89 productions, concerts and performances by Utah Symphony, BYU School of Music, and the Gina Bachauer International Piano Competition and Foundation.
+Other local performances are also regularly featured, as well as nationally and internationally syndicated concerts.

 Classical 89 began broadcasts in 1946 as KBYU-AM 660 on the BYU campus to the Knight and Allen Halls and was run by and programmed for students.
 Shows included Campus Talent, Campus Variety Show, Quiz Show, Music of the Masters and Campus News, alongside Popular Music Requests and KBYU Players Present.